dannyseymour2/dominion-game.github.io/README.md

 ## Intended Users

-The intended users of our app are gamers who:
-* want to play against their friends
-* enjoy deck building games
-* want to play on a mobile device
+* As a mobile gamer, I want a game that is fully playable on a mobile device.
+* As a social gamer, I want a game that interacts with other gamers instead of a computer.

 [User Stories](docs/user-stories.md)